-Match or Exceed Composite Index (10 yr.)
-10 Year Matter of Exceed Composite Mata (10 jii) COMBINED FUNDS 9.9% Outperform a composite market index weighted in a manner that reflects the COMBINED FUNDS - COMPOSITE INDEX 9.4 long-term asset allocation of the Combined Funds over the latest 10 year period.
-Excess 0.5
+Comparison to Objective Match or Exceed Composite Index (10 yr.)
+IO Year Outperform a composite market index weighted in a manner that reflects the long-term asset allocation of the Combined Funds over the latest 10 year period.
+COMBINED FUNDS- COMBINED FUNDS- Composite INDEX Excess 9.4 Outperform accomposite market index weighted in a manner that reflects the long-term asset allocation of the Combined Funds over the latest 10 year period.
+9.4